dginhoux/ansible_role.docker_engine/README.md

-# :computer: ROLE dginhoux.docker_engine
+# ROLE dginhoux.docker_engine

-## :scroll: DESCRIPTION
+## DESCRIPTION

-This ansible role install, configure and uninstall docker engine<br />
+This ansible role install, configure and uninstall docker-engine<br />
+It grab the binary from github repository.

-## :nut_and_bolt: REQUIREMENTS
+## REQUIREMENTS

 #### SUPPORTED PLATFORMS

-This role require a supported platform. <br />
+This role require a supported platform.<br />
-It will skip node with unsupported platform to avoid any compatibility problem. <br />
+It will skip node with unsupported platform to avoid any compatibility problem.<br />
-This behaviour can be bypassed by settings this variable `asserts_bypass=True`.
+This behaviour can be bypassed by settings the following variable `asserts_bypass=True`.

 | Platform | Versions |
 |----------|----------|